ITensor/ITensorNetworks.jl/README.md

 A package to provide general network data structures and tools to use with ITensors.jl.

-This particular branch contains a draft of the extensions needed to implement sweeping algorithms for tree tensor networks.

 ## Installation

 You can install this package through the Julia package manager: